build-on-aws/langchain-embeddings/README.md

 ## Conclusion:

-In this post, you built a powerful multimodal search engine capable of handling both text and images using Amazon Titan Embeddings, Amazon Bedrock, and LangChain.
-You generated embeddings, stored the data in FAISS vector databases, and developed applications for semantic text and image search.
+In this post, you built a powerful multimodal search engine capable of handling both text and images using Amazon Titan Embeddings, Amazon Bedrock, Amazon Aurora, and LangChain.
+You generated embeddings, stored the data in both FAISS vector databases and Amazon Aurora Postgre, and developed applications for semantic text and image search.

 Additionally, you deployed a serverless application using AWS CDK with Lambda Functions to integrate embedding and retrieval capabilities through events, providing a scalable solution.